-“Belonging” Featured Artist Mary Pacifico Curtis
+“Belonging” Featured Artist Viktoriia Sorochuk

 Synkroniciti is pleased to welcome back Californian writer and poet Mary Pacifico Curtis.
 “Pell Mell and On We Go” is an exploration of downsizing, particularly in regards to books.
 New …